mihai-satmarean/catalog-api-mcp/bmac-mcp-server/CONFIGURATION.md

 **Important**:
 - Use the absolute path to the compiled `dist/index.js` file
-- Make sure the `DATABASE_URL` matches your database configuration
+- Set `DATABASE_URL` to the path of your SQLite database file (can be relative or absolute)
+- The MCP server uses SQLite, so ensure the database file path is accessible
 - Restart Claude Desktop after making changes

 ## Testing the Server